-2.6.2 Classification and subsequent measurement from 1 January 2018
+2.6.2 Classification and subsequent measurement

-After the adoption of HKFRS 9 "Financial Instruments" (note 3.1), the Group classifies its financial assets into three categories for determining the subsequent measurement methods, on the basis of both the Group's business model for managing the assets and the contractual cash flow characteristics of the assets.
+The Group classifies its financial assets into three categories for determining the subsequent measurement methods, on the basis of both the Group's business model for managing the assets and the contractual cash flow characteristics of the assets.
 The three measurement categories are:

-- fair value through income and expenditure account (which is equivalent to the term "fair value through profit or loss" under HKFRS 9); - fair value through other comprehensive income; and - amortised cost.
+- fair value through income and expenditure account (which is equivalent to the term "fair value through profit or loss" under HKFRS 9 "Financial Instruments"); - fair value through other comprehensive income; and - amortised cost.